matildasmeds/matildasmeds.github.io/content/posts/no-more-unchecked-sqlx-queries.md

 Pretty neat!
 A checked query, that supports different variants.
 As `None` evaluates to `NULL`, we conveniently omit the condition for that parameter, when the `Option` is `None`.
 Postgres requires explicit type casting in this case, which is why we use the `::` type cast operator, as seen above.

 The same idea should work with MySQL as well, adjusting the syntax slightly.
 MySQL uses ? as parameter placeholder markers, so the query would look like so.
-The casts are explicit, unlike in Postgres.
+The casts are implicit, unlike in Postgres.

 ```sql
 // MySQL version